yosko/jotter/README.md

 ## License

-Jotter is a work by [Yosko](http://www.yosko.net), all wright reserved.
+Jotter is a work by [Yosko](http://www.yosko.net), all rights reserved.

 It is licensed under the [GNU LGPL](http://www.gnu.org/licenses/lgpl.html).